Interstate Highway System: Primary (one- and two-digit) Interstates

 Several two-digit numbers are shared between unconnected road segments at opposite ends of the country for various reasons.
 Some such highways are incomplete Interstates (such as I-69 and I-74) and some just happen to share route designations (such as I-76, I-84, I‑86, I-87, and I-88).
 Some of these were due to a change in the numbering system as a result of a new policy adopted in 1973.
 Previously, letter-suffixed numbers were used for long spurs off primary routes; for example, western I‑84 was I‑80N, as it went north from I‑80.
 The new policy stated, "No new divided numbers (such as I-35W and I-35E, etc.) shall be adopted."
-The new policy also recommended that existing divided numbers be eliminated as quickly as possible; however, an I-35W and I-35E still exist in the Dallas–Fort Worth metroplex in Texas, and an I-35W and I-35E that run through Minneapolis and Saint Paul, Minnesota, still exist.
+The new policy also recommended that existing divided numbers be eliminated as quickly as possible; however, an I-35W and I-35E (East and West) still exist in the Dallas–Fort Worth metroplex in Texas, and an I-35W and I-35E that run through Minneapolis and Saint Paul, Minnesota, still exist.
 Additionally, due to Congressional requirements, three sections of I-69 in southern Texas will be divided into I-69W, I-69E, and I-69C (for Central).

 AASHTO policy allows dual numbering to provide continuity between major control points.
 This is referred to as a concurrency or overlap.
 For example, I‑75 and I‑85 share the same roadway in Atlanta; this 7.4 mi section, called the Downtown Connector, is labeled both I‑75 and I‑85.
-Concurrencies between Interstate and U.S. Route numbers are also allowed in accordance with AASHTO policy, as long as the length of the concurrency is reasonable.
+Concurrencies between Interstate and US Highway numbers are also allowed in accordance with AASHTO policy, as long as the length of the concurrency is reasonable.
 In rare instances, two highway designations sharing the same roadway are signed as traveling in opposite directions; one such wrong-way concurrency is found between Wytheville and Fort Chiswell, Virginia, where I‑81 north and I‑77 south are equivalent (with that section of road traveling almost due east), as are I‑81 south and I‑77 north.